 Because it’s so much stronger than other opioids, fentanyl is far more dangerous, especially when snorted.
 In fact, because of its potency, there is only a very slight difference between a dose that can get you high and a dose that can kill you.
 Since snorting fentanyl causes the effects to happen sooner and stronger, it also means they last for a shorter duration of time.
 This means that a user will have to take more doses to sustain the same high, each time increasing the risk of taking a fatal dose.

 If you are struggling with abuse of fentanyl or any other substance, give us a call at (512) 598-9968.
-At Any Length, we specialize in helping addicted men and their families find lifelong recovery from addiction through the application of the twelve steps.
+Unlike other rehab treatment centers, at Any Length, we specialize in helping addicted men and their families find lifelong recovery from addiction through the application of the twelve steps.